-In comparison with Frenkel-Zhu's fusion rules theorem, one advantage of Theorem~\ref{thm:B} is that we do not need $M^2$ to be a generalized Verma module, which makes an essential difference when the VOA $V$ is not rational.
-Moreover, if we only assume $(M^3)'$ is generated by its bottom degree $M^3(0)^\ast$, then we have an estimate of the fusion rule (see Lemma~\ref{lm:estimate}):
+In comparison with the Frenkel--Zhu fusion rules theorem, Theorem~\ref{thm:B} relaxes the condition that $M^2$ is a generalized Verma module, which makes an essential difference when the VOA $V$ is not rational.
+Moreover, if we only assume that $(M^3)'$ is generated by its bottom degree $\Om((M^3)')$ and $\Om((M^3)')^\ast\cong\Om(M^3)$, then we obtain an estimate of the fusion rule (see Lemma~\ref{lm:estimate}):